pingcap/docs-cn/system-variables.md

 - Default value: `ON`
 - This variables specifies whether to use the pipeline execution algorithm for window functions.

+### tidb_enable_plan_replayer_capture

+> Warning:
+>
+> This variable controls a feature that is not fully functional in the current TiDB version.
+Do not change the default value.

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Boolean
+- Default value: `OFF`

 ### tidb_enable_prepared_plan_cache <span class="version-mark">New in v6.1.0</span>

 - Scope: SESSION | GLOBAL